super-resolution/Locan/docs/source/properties.rst

         coordinate-based colocalization value

-Locdata properties:
+LocData properties:
 ========================

 A group of localizations makes up a LocData entity for which further properties are defined.
-Groups of locdata are further combined in Locdata entities with additional properties.

-The new locdata coordinates are computed from the centroids of grouped localizations.
+The coordinates for a localization group are defined by their centroids.

-We will use the following keys for statistics of localization properties:
+In general, we will use the following keys for statistics of localization properties:

     * `property_stats`
         where property is the localization property key and stats is one of the following:

         * count (number of elements)
         * min (minimum of all elements)
         * max (maximum of all elements)
         * sum (sum of all elements)
         * mean (the mean of all elements)
         * std (standard deviation of all elements)
         * sem (standard error of the mean of all elements)

 For example:

     * `intensity_sum`
         total intensity of all localizations in the group

-Some properties are derived from a hull of all localizations or centroids.
+Some properties are derived from a hull of all element positions.
 We provide four hulls:

 1. bounding box
 2. convex hull
 3. alpha shape
 4. oriented bounding box

-From each hull a region measure (the area in 2D) and a subregion measure (the circumference in 2D) is computed.
+From each hull a region measure (e.g. the area in 2D) and a subregion measure (e.g. the circumference in 2D) is computed.

 We will use the following keys for additional properties (where `c` stands for the coordinate `x`, `y` or `z` and `h` stands for the corresponding hull `bb`, `ch`, `as`, `obb`):